-One of the early founders of death metal (along with Slaughter, whom Chuck briefly joined in Canada, and Possessed), the group behind 'Evil Chuck' was heavily influenced by Venom at first and was, in fact, called Mantas at inception.
+One of the early founders of death metal (along with Slaughter, whom Chuck briefly joined in Canada, and Possessed to whose fan club he belonged and also travelled to stay with), the group behind 'Evil Chuck' was heavily influenced by Venom at first and was, in fact, called Mantas at inception.

 At the demo stage (the better-known one being Mutilation) the band featured Rick Rozz and Kam Lee of Massacre.
 Relocating to California, Chuck recruited new members and released the debut album.

 The first three albums (featuring Rozz and other Massacre members upon return at one point) were heavily influential upon the death metal scene.
 Despite this, Chuck had enough and left his own band shortly before the start of a European tour with Kreator.
 Instead of disbanding, the rest of the band recruited Devastation drummer and former roadie and hit the road.
 When Chuck returned (with an entirely new crew), the sound was more progressive than before and the singer/guitarist was more and more into heavy and power metal than death metal.
 A tour with Pestilence did not go well (aside from how Death had always been accused of giving weak shows) and after much inter-band fighting the trek is cut short.
 Individual... again featured a new line-up and the band toured North America with, among others, Viogression who were also managed by Death's manager.
 That man, Eric Greif, was fired shortly afterwards.